Welcome to International Environmental Weed Foundation (IEWF)

 and Restoring Natural Capital Alliance (RNC Alliance) Pacific website.

-- See our News page for updates for the 1st half of this year.
+- See our News page for updates for the latter half of 2013.

 Please let us know if you find any broken links throughout our sites and we will get them updated -

 Our aim is to educate about the impacts of weeds on our natural environment,

 to restore degraded ecosystems, improve native habitat and improve the natural function of urban landscapes.

 One of our projects is the Habitat Network, an example of

 Restoring Natural Capital in the urban environment.

 where you can find out about conserving and creating habitat for small birds and other native animals.